Infinite broom: Definition

 The infinite broom is the subset of the Euclidean plane that consists of all closed line segments joining the origin to the point (1, 1/n) as n varies over all positive integers, together with the interval (½, 1] on the x-axis.

 The closed infinite broom is then the infinite broom together with the interval (0, ½] on the x-axis.
 In other words, it consists of all closed line segments joining the origin to the point (1, 1/n) or to the point (1, 0).

 Properties

 Both the infinite broom and its closure are connected, as every open set in the plane which contains the segment on the x-axis must intersect slanted segments.
-Neither are locally connected.
+Neither is locally connected.
 Despite the closed infinite broom being arc connected, the standard infinite broom is not path connected.

 The interval [0,1] on the x-axis is a deformation retract of the closed infinite broom, but it is not a strong deformation retract.